Battle lines drawn over Ginsburg vacancy as Trump teases weekend announcement

 This week will be key as both sides position for the battle ahead.

-McConnell is expected to speak on the Senate floor during the 3 p.m. hour on Monday in remarks that could be among the most important the 78-year-old has made in his career -- setting the tone for what will is likely to be a knock-down, drag-out, confrontation of pure political power and will in the coming months.
+McConnell is expected to speak on the Senate floor during the 3 p.m. hour on Monday in remarks that could be among the most important the 78-year-old has made in his career -- setting the tone for what will is likely to be a knock-down, drag-out, confrontation of raw political power and will in the coming months.
 Both sides are also poised to spend massive amounts of money on this confirmation battle.

 Schumer will also likely hit the Senate floor Monday during the 3 p.m. hour.